FSPonte/Pi-X-Library/README.md

 	- Elementary charge
 	- Newtonian constant of gravitation
 - Macros
+## Object libraries
+- Logger
+- Progress bar
+## Template libraries
 - Type info
 	- is_same: Compares two data types
   	- is_number: Checks if type is a number
   	- is_integer: Checks if type is a integer number
   	- is_float: Checks if type is a float number
   	- type_info: Class object for storing data types
-- Functions for C styled arrays
+- Functions for C-arrays
 - Memory management
   	- Memory partition
   	- Memory map